Small and hard in the Big Easy

 When I finished yesterday’s post, I was wending my way through heavy traffic in Baton Rouge on my way to New Orleans.
 Since nearly every reference I’ve made thus far about my GPS has been negative let me praise it for getting me to the Hotel Mazarin in the French Quarter with no “unverified areas” or requests for U-turns and for keeping me on digitized roads throughout.
 The hotel is relatively small but quite charming with excellent service.
 The interior hallways echo a bit too noisily but the location – a few yards from the corner of Bienville and Bourbon Streets – couldn’t be a better launching point for exploring the Quarter.

 By the time I’d checked in and showered away the heat of the day, I began thinking about dinner.
-Since I’d dined at the Great Waters Brewing Company in St. Paul early in my Mississippi meanderings, I decided that another brewery dinner would provide an appropriate bookend to the Mississippi segment of the trip.
+Since I’d dined at the Great Waters Brewing Company in Saint Paul early in my Mississippi meanderings, I decided that another brewery dinner would provide an appropriate bookend to the Mississippi segment of the trip.
 The Crescent City Brewhouse on Decatur Street was about a five-block walk and if that proved too crowded, the Jackson Brewery was less than a block farther on.

 Crescent City was a good choice.
 They seated me promptly close to a jazz trio whose playing volume suited the relatively sedate atmosphere.
 I asked my server about the Red Fish Ponchartrain and he told me that it was one dish on the menu he never ate because he frequently caught his own red fish and ate it at home.
 Since I’d had walleye at Great Waters and my mindset was one of bookending the trip, I went ahead and ordered it without his recommendation.
 It was a meal worthy of New Orleans – grilled fish accompanied by a tiny fried soft-shell crab with a red pepper and crab aioli and fresh asparagus.
 My beer choice was, of course, the Weiss – an unfiltered wheat beer that had a pleasant spicy finish.